-Successful companies do not hesitate to use a strategic planning consultant to help them identify the best opportunities for growth.
-They recognize that a consultant can bring a fresh and independent perspective, as well as tools and methodologies to support smart business decision making.
+Successful companies work with strategic planning consultants to help them identify the best opportunities for growth.
+An experienced consultant brings a fresh and independent perspective, as well as methods and tools to support smart decision making.

 A Strategic Planning Consultant Adds Value

 Strategic Planning meetings run by an executive usually turn into staff meetings.
-The right questions are never asked, the status-quo does not get challenged and group-think goes unchecked.
-Sensitive issues are carefully avoided, past failures get swept under the carpet, and organizational weaknesses do not get addressed.
-Different strategic options are not thoroughly explored, preventing the organization from identifying new growth opportunities and reaching its potential.
+The status-quo does not get challenged, and group-think goes unchecked.
+Sensitive issues are carefully avoided, past failures get swept under the carpet.
+Organizational weaknesses do not get addressed.
+As a result, strategic options are not thoroughly explored.
+This prevents the firm from identifying new opportunities and reaching its potential.

 The Role of the Strategic Planning Consultant